helenazeng/Python-Jazz/README.md

     http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 To run the code, please open JEM editor, and the code will play the composition.
-please feel free to feel free to create your own chords and melody.
+please feel free to create your own chords and melody.

 Enjoy!!